-There are several actions anyone can take to fight heroin abuse:
+There are several actions you can take to fight heroin abuse:

 - Properly dispose of all unused, unwanted, or expired medications—especially opioids.

-- Familiarize yourself with local resources—community agencies, task forces, advocacy groups, etc.
+- Familiarize yourself with local resources, like community agencies, task forces, and advocacy groups.

 - Report any suspected drug activity.

-- If you have a friend or family member abusing heroin, prescription pain medications, or any other drug, try to get them into a heroin treatment program.
+- If you have a friend or family member abusing heroin, prescription pain medications, or any other drug, try to help them find an addiction treatment program.